 Studying For 5-6 Hours Is Enough To Clear IIT JEE

 Studying for 5 to 6 hours means nothing if you don’t grasp the concepts or are unable to visualize the same with real time applications.
-It’s a proven fact that human brain cannot concentrate on something for more than 20 to 30 minutes unless trained otherwise.
+It’s a proven fact that the human brain cannot concentrate on something for more than 20 to 30 minutes unless trained otherwise.
 When you try to stretch the time period of complete and uninterrupted flow of concentration, you will experience difficulty.
 Try going for video lectures that explain complex concepts using 3D visualization techniques.
 This not only makes learning simpler but also helps expand the attention span.

-Securing A Good IIT JEE Rank And Securing Good Board Percentage Simultaneously Is Not Possible.
+Securing A Good IIT JEE Rank And Securing Good Board Percentage Simultaneously Is Not Possible

 The syllabus may be a little more extensive for IIT JEE compared to that of 12th boards, but the majority of concepts that you are expected to know remains the same.
 Preparing for IIT JEE is never going to affect your board marks if you do it right.
 Go for step by step learning or adaptive learning, to ensure you learn the basics well before jumping on to more complex level questions.